vtex-apps/render-runtime/docs/README.md

 # Render Runtime

-This app handles runtime execution of React apps in the VTEX IO Platform and exports some helpful React components, React hooks and variable.
+This app handles runtime execution of React apps in the VTEX IO Platform and exports some helpful variables, React components and hooks.

 > **Tip:** run `vtex setup --typings` to add `vtex.render-runtime` types in your app.
 IDEs can use them to provide autocomplete for variables and methods.